 About Language Pathways

-A language pathway is a guide that will take you from beginner to advanced.
-I will not be teaching you Japanese in this guide, rather I will be teaching you how to learn Japanese.
+A language pathway is a guide that will take you from the beginner to advanced level.
+In this guide, I won’t be teaching you Japanese directly; rather, I will teach you how to learn Japanese.
 The amount of resources can be overwhelming, and you can waste a lot of time just trying to figure out what to study.
 That is why this guide will recommend high-quality resources and provide detailed information on how to use them.
-Language learning is a journey that looks different for everyone, but remember consistency and time are the keys to becoming fluent in a language.
+Language learning is a journey that looks different for everyone, but remember consistency and time are the keys to becoming fluent in any language.

 Keep in mind that learning a language is a long journey.
-Despite the claims you see online there is no way to learn a language in a few months or even a year.
-It’s a long winding path that takes time and consistency to traverse, but it is also a fun experience.
-The goal is to get you to a place where you can enjoy all the things you do in your native language in a different language such as movies, books, and video games.
-There will be times when it’s frustrating and you feel like you’re not making progress fast enough, but that’s something every language learner goes through.
-I’ll share a little secret with you.
-Most of the videos you see online of polyglots who learned a language in a few months are fake.
-All you need to do to make one of those videos is memorize some common phrases and edit the video to cut out the mistakes.
+Despite the claims you see online, there is no way to learn a language in just a few months or even a year.
+It’s a long, winding path that takes time and consistency to traverse, but it’s also a lot of fun!
+The goal is to reach a point where you can enjoy all the things you love in your native language, such as movies, books, and video games, in a different language.
+There will be times when it feels frustrating and you may think you’re not making progress fast enough, but that’s something every language learner experiences.
+I’ll share a little secret with you: All those videos you see online of polyglots who claim to have learned a language in a few months are often fake.
+To make one of those videos, all you need to do is memorize some common phrases and edit out the mistakes.
 Don’t compare yourself to those people.
 Don’t compare yourself to anyone else.
 You don’t know how much effort someone has put into studying.
-Time in a language is the biggest factor in your ability.
-If you can only study 15 minutes a day, but someone else can study an hour a day after one year the person who studied an hour a day will be better than you not because they are better at learning a language but simply because they have more time in the language.
-Remember any time you put into a language is not time wasted.
-You are progressing and learning, and you will see the results farther down the line.
+Time spent in the language is the biggest factor in your progress.
+If you can only study for 15 minutes a day, but someone else can study for an hour a day, after one year, the person who studied an hour a day will likely be better than you not because they are better at learning languages, but simply because they’ve spent more time with the language.
+Remember, any time you spend on a language is not time wasted.
+You are progressing and learning, and you’ll see the results further down the line.
 Good luck on your journey, and have fun!

 Beginner